School of Salamanca: Just war

-These ideas marked a critical shift in moral and legal philosophy, as Salamanca scholars developed frameworks that emphasized universal human rights, dignity, and the ethical limitations of warfare, laying the intellectual groundwork for later developments in human rights and international law.
+These ideas marked a critical shift in moral and legal philosophy, as Salamanca scholars developed frameworks that emphasized universal human rights, dignity and the ethical limitations of warfare, laying the intellectual groundwork for later developments in human rights and international law.

-The conquest of America
+Conquest of America

 In the 16th century, the School of Salamanca was the first to use the natural law's principle that rights reside in the individual to question the Spanish colonization on the indigenous people of the Americas.

 Francisco de Vitoria began his analysis of conquest by rejecting "illegitimate titles," or illegitimate reasons for conquest.
 He was the first to dare to question whether the bulls of Alexander VI known collectively as the Bulls of Donation were a valid title of dominion over the newly discovered territories.
 In this matter he did not accept the universal primacy of the emperor, the authority of the pope (because the pope, according to him, lacked temporal power), nor the claim of voluntary submission or conversion of the Native Americans.
 One could not dismiss them as sinners or ignorant savages: they were free people by nature, with legitimate property rights.
 When the Spanish arrived in America they brought no legitimate title to occupy and rule those lands.

 Vitoria also analyzed whether there were legitimate claims of title over discovered lands.
 He elaborated up to eight legitimate titles of dominion.
 The first and perhaps most fundamental relates to communication between people, who jointly constitute a universal society.

 Universal right to travel and conduct commerce

 Ius peregrinandi et degendi, developed primarily by Francisco de Vitoria in the 16th century, established the universal right to travel and conduct commerce throughout the world, regardless of territorial governance or religious differences.
 This concept emerged as a fundamental principle within international law theory during the Age of Discovery.

-Vitoria articulated this right in his lectures "De Indis" (On the Indians), arguing that restrictions on free movement and trade violated natural law.
+Vitoria articulated this right in his lectures De Indis (On the Indians), arguing that restrictions on free movement and trade violated natural law.
 The doctrine encompassed several key elements: the right to travel (ius peregrinandi), the right to dwell in foreign territories (ius degendi), and the right to engage in commerce (ius commercii).

 Vitoria also used this principle to justify certain aspects of Spanish colonization.
 He argued that if indigenous peoples of the Americas denied these natural rights to Spanish travelers and merchants, the denied parties possessed a just cause for war (bellum iustum) and could legitimately claim territories acquired through such defensive actions.
 This interpretation significantly influenced subsequent colonial legal theory and the development of early modern international law.
-This doctrine remains relevant to modern debates about migration, international trade, and sovereignty.
+This doctrine remains relevant to modern debates about migration, international trade and sovereignty.